HarmeetSokhi/airflow-pyspark-pipeline/README.md

 * To view Bucket:   aws --endpoint-url=http://localhost:4572 s3 ls mybucket

-* In the docker to access locol host use the following:
+* In the docker to access localhost use the following:
     * curl host.docker.internal:4572

 * Spark jar  to support S3 has been downloaded from https://github.com/suburbanmtman/hadoop-2.7.3-spark-localstack/tree/master/dist